 Sematext provides a cost-effective pricing plan based on the number of nodes/agents operating in your system.
 Plus, it offers a 14-day no-strings-attached free trial.

 Want to know more?
-Check out this short video below to see how Sematext Synthetic Monitoring works, and how you can use it to monitor your server performance with ease.
+Check out this short video below to see how Sematext Infrastructure Monitoring works, and how you can use it to monitor your server performance with ease.